Gua-tk/Linux-Auto-Customizer/IMPLEMENTATION.md

 ###### UPDATES

-- [~] `data_features.sh`: validate `bashcolors` function.
-Write a single echo -e line that tests and shows all the colors (can be added as comentary in bashcolors function).
-Write custom color codes of gnome-terminal profile through gsettings  for dracula color schema or similar [color palette gsettings](https://askubuntu.com/questions/803230/how-to-set-built-in-color-scheme-for-gnome-terminal-via-cli-in-ubuntu-16)
 - [ ] `screenshots`: Screenshots need proper key bindings converting to binary. --> probably the screenshots bashfunctions are not present in the same environment that uses the keybinds ?
 Check bashrc and profile probably different environments.
 If not, the fastest way to make the functions executable from
        The keybinds will be putting an executable on your path.
 This executable will have the code itself instead than in a function and will work